 Credit can play an important role in your daily life.
 For example, you may use a credit card to make purchases, or you may obtain a loan from your bank to finance the purchase of a car or house.
 The importance of credit in your life, however, is not limited to loans.
 If you apply for a job, a potential employer can obtain a copy of your credit report to verify your employment history.
-If you want to lease an apartment, the landlord can obtain your credit report to determine whether you are a good credit risk.
+If you want to lease an apartment, the landlord can obtain your credit report to determine whether you will be a reliable tenant.
 Therefore, it is important that you understand how credit applications are approved or denied and what your legal rights are if you are treated unfairly.
 The major federal laws that regulate credit are summarized in this brochure.

 Regulates the accuracy, fairness, and privacy of consumer credit information.